-Zapier is a tool that connects over 750 different apps.
+Zapier is a tool that connects over 2000 different apps.
 Any action in any of the supported apps (like forwarding an email or adding an attachment to a task) can be set up to trigger another app’s features automatically.
 Zapier integrates with both Trello and Process Street.
 The whole recipe (trigger + action) is called a zap.

-Head over to Trello, and check out the new card.
+Head over to Trello, and check out your new card.

 Test the zap by running your workflow and filling in the form fields, and then check the the zap logs to be absolutely sure the integration is working.